intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/chatbot/README.md

 ```

 ### Results
-You can find infered answers for given query at end of several epochs.
+You can find infered answers for given query at end of each epoch.
 Query> happy birthday have a nice day
 SENTENCESTART thank you  SENTENCEEND
 Query> donald trump won last nights presidential debate according to snap online polls